MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Online revocation checks don't provide a significant security benefit and are disabled by default.

-If you enable this policy, Google Chrome will perform soft-fail, online OCSP/CRL checks.
+If you enable this policy, Microsoft Edge will perform soft-fail, online OCSP/CRL checks.
 "Soft fail" means that if the revocation server can't be reached, the certificate will be considered valid.

-If you disable the policy or don't configure it, Google Chrome won't perform online revocation checks.
+If you disable the policy or don't configure it, Microsoft Edge won't perform online revocation checks.

   #### Supported features: